Republicans Take Back Control of Virginia House in Statewide Upset

 As Breitbart News reported Monday, there were upward of 20 close House races available for Republicans to take advantage of, many of which were showcased as favorable opportunities.

 On a long election night, with the call from VPAP coming just before 1:30 a.m.
-Eastern, Republicans far outperformed Democrats across the state, including in deep blue Northern Virginia, in the suburbs of Richmond, and in Virginia Beach and Hampton Roads.
+Eastern, Republicans far outperformed Democrats across the Commonwealth, including in deep blue Northern Virginia, the suburbs of Richmond, and Virginia Beach and Hampton Roads.

 Red wave: 58 of 59 localities that have reported all precincts have shifted to the right compared to 2017.
 Emporia City down on the NC line for now is solo on the blue wave. https://t.co/9ZUqiZNddt pic.twitter.com/KiHkNl8Zm3